 Although heat is part of the name, you can use a heat pump for AC.
-It works by shifting heat instead of generating it (the way a furnace does) which is why it also is used as a dual function system.
-It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of SEER rating.
-Just examine these two luxury level cooling systems from Lennox.
+It works by shifting heat instead of generating it (unlike furnaces) which is why it also is used as a dual function system.
+It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of SEER rating.
+Just examine these two top of the line cooling systems from Lennox.

 XC25 Air Conditioner